 Fresh Fruit and Vegetable Program

-On September 21, PDE announced that more than 230 elementary schools would receive grants totaling more than $7 million to provide students with fresh fruits and vegetables during the school day.
+On August 4, PDE announced that 288 elementary schools will receive grants totaling more than $7 million to provide students with fresh fruits and vegetables during the school day.

 Access a list of schools awarded fresh fruit and vegetable program grants for the 2021-22 school year.